quas-modo/quas-modo.github.io/_pages/about.md

 ---

-I am a first-year PhD student at Fudan University, jointly advised by Prof. [BoWen Zhou](https://c3i.ee.tsinghua.edu.cn/en/author/bowen-zhou/) and Prof. [Xin Peng](https://cspengxin.github.io/).
+I am a first-year PhD student at Fudan University, jointly advised by Prof. [Bowen Zhou](https://c3i.ee.tsinghua.edu.cn/en/author/bowen-zhou/) and Prof. [Xin Peng](https://cspengxin.github.io/).
 In parallel with my PhD, I work as an intern at the Embodied AI Center, [Shanghai AI Laboratory](https://www.shlab.org.cn/),  supervised by [Jiangmiao Pang](https://oceanpang.github.io/) and [Yilun Chen](https://yilunchen.com/about/).
 Prior to my PhD, I earned my B.Eng degree at Nanjing University with honors.

 I am actively exploring robotic manipulation and the integration of vision-language models (VLMs) with robotics.
 Always happy to chat, collaborate, or just make new friends—drop me a message anytime!